Nursing (B.S.N.)

 Grade Point Average: Students must maintain a grade point average (g.p.a.) of at least 2.0 in total residence credit and in all nursing courses.

-Curriculum and Program Requirements: A student must complete all curriculum and program requirements, remove any marks of ‘I’ or ‘Y’, and be recommended by the faculty for the BSN degree.
-Student must complete the required minimum number of credits, elect courses in the proper sequence in the appropriate curriculum (as shown below), and satisfy all course prerequisites or corequisites.
+Curriculum and Program Requirements: To attain a BSN degree, students must fulfill all curriculum and program requirements, resolve any outstanding 'I' or 'Y' marks, and obtain a faculty recommendation.
+Additionally, students must complete the required minimum number of credits, follow the appropriate course sequence outlined in the curriculum, and meet all course prerequisites or corequisites.

 Professional and General Education Requirements for the Traditional BSN Program